-Most recent update: May 31, 2024
+Most recent update: December 9, 2024

-The pilot program will run from January 29, 2024 to April 1, 2024 and has a limited scope.
-Among other restrictions, the program will be open to H-1B applicants who received their initial H-1B visa in Canada between January 1, 2020 and April 1, 2023, or in India between February 1, 2021 and September 30, 2021; are not subject to a nonimmigrant visa issuance (reciprocity) fee; are eligible for an in-person interview waiver; and whose prior visa doesn't include a "clearance received" annotation.
+On December 21, 2023, the Department of State announced a pilot program to renew H-1B visas in the United States for certain individuals.
+The pilot program ran from January 29, 2024 to April 1, 2024 and was limited in scope.
+Among other restrictions, the program was open to H-1B applicants who received their initial H-1B visa in Canada between January 1, 2020 and April 1, 2023, or in India between February 1, 2021 and September 30, 2021; were not subject to a nonimmigrant visa issuance (reciprocity) fee; were eligible for an in-person interview waiver; and whose prior visa doesn't include a "clearance received" annotation.

 Visa Processing.
 On January 2, 2024, the Department of State issued an Update on Worldwide Visa Operations, reflecting an improvement on visa appointment wait times and visa issuance.